azlaan69/CODENAME-ASUKA/README.md

-# CODENAME-ASUKA - A PARRY-BASED BULLET HELL!
+# CODENAME-ASUKA - A PARRY-BASED BULLET HELL
-Inspired by the likes of ULTRAKILL, Undertale, and all of FromSoft (specifically - Sekiro and Armored Core 6)
+Inspired by the likes of ULTRAKILL, Undertale, and Sekiro.

-# FEATURES (W.I.P):
+# FEATURES (COMPLETED):
 - Deflective Parrying Mechanic
+- 3 Fully Unique Attack types, built to compliment each other

+# W.I.P:
 - Accumulative Style Meter
-- Retro-inspired Visuals
+- Pre-baked Attack Patterns

 # PRE-REQUISITES:
+- python 3.14
 - pygame-ce (Installation: "pip install pygame-ce")

 # HOW TO RUN:
-- Run the main .py file.
+- Run the game.py file.

+# Disclaimer: All art, SFX, and code is done manually by me unless specified.